Chippindall Toy Poodles

 That is a difficult question, and it will depend on individual circumstances.
 First of all you need to be prepared to look after two dogs.
 That means double the food costs, double the vet fees, more difficult walkies, and you need to be able to cope with any behavioural problems that might arise between the two dogs.
 No dog likes to be left alone, so if you are likely to be absent for long periods of time and your dog is likely to be left alone for extended periods of time, then yes it is probably a good idea to find a companion.
 A companion can certainly help a young dog from getting bored and tearing up the garden and furniture, and it can ease separation anxiety problems..
 However, it is important you find a companion dog that will get along with your dog.
 In order to increase the probably of success you need to understand dog pack behaviour.

-Using our own 5 dogs as an example (Lily is still a puppy).
-They are a pack with Poppy as the leader (she is the oldest and the biggest), Ruby is second, Ebony is third, Marley is 4th and Charley is last in the pecking order.
+Using our own 7 dogs as an example.
+They are a pack with Poppy as the leader (she is the oldest and the biggest), Ruby is second, Ebony is third, Lily is 4th, Lucy is 5th and Marley and Charley are last in the pecking order.
+Marley and Charley growl at each other.
 The pecking order was established quickly, with the exception of Ebony and Marley who are siblings from the same litter.
 The other relationships originally were adult dog and puppy so there was a natural hierarchy.
 Poppy will nip the other dogs on the back of the neck if she is not happy with what they are doing, and they will immediately stop and go into a submissive position.
 Ruby does the same to Ebony, but never ever tries it on Poppy because she knows she would get bitten if she did.
 Ebony and Marley took probably around 6 months to establish their relationship.
 There were some big fights that ended with one dog (usually Marley) running away tail between legs yelping.
 Eventually Marley seems to have decided that although he is bigger then Ebony, he cannot win the fights and has accepted his position below her in the pecking order and things are now mostly calm.
-When a new dog or puppy is introduced to the pack, it is Marley who is aggressive in making sure his position as number 4 remains.
-The other dogs ignore the new member because Marley is sorting out the pecking order for them.
+When a new dog or puppy is introduced to the pack, it is Marley and Charley who are aggressive to ensure the new entrant is at the bottom.
+The other dogs ignore the new member because Marley and Charley are sorting out the pecking order for them.
 They don't need to do anything.
 When pecking orders cannot be established reasonably quickly, one or other dog can get injured, so it is desirable to avoid these situations.
 We were lucky.
 Note that under no circumstances should you physically intervene in dog fights or you might be the one who gets injured.
 The leader of the pack plays an important role.
-She basically tells the other dogs what to do, and when he/she is absent for some reason there is chaos because the other dogs are unsure what they should be doing.
+He or she basically tells the other dogs what to do, and when he/she is absent for some reason there is chaos because the other dogs are unsure what they should be doing.
 If Poppy is not at home, Ruby will constantly run outside barking at nothing and that drives us insane.
 So we are hoping our Poppy lives a very long and healthy life!
 So far so good.

 Well that was a bit of a long winded answer!
 Usually there are no major problems with Toy Poodles, they are not aggressive dogs.
-Charley was accepted into the pack with no problems, just so long as he knows he is at the bottom of the pecking order!
+Charley was accepted into the pack with no problems, just so long as he knows he is at the bottom of the pecking order together with Marley!

 Q. What coat colour are your puppies?

 A. This has been left as one of the last questions for a reason.
 Many people are obsessed with coat colour, and it is often the first question we get, but in the doggy world colour is unimportant, smell is overwhelmingly much more important.
 In any case, dogs are colour blind so they can't see some of the coat colour differences that are so obvious to us humans.
 Coat colour is also unrelated to health or temperament.
 It is no good if you desperately want a white male poodle, but the dog you end up purchasing is aggressive, regularly beats up your other dog, barks, and costs a fortune in vet fees (but is white!).
 Far better if you had bought the quiet black female puppy.
 We place far less emphasis on coat colour than some other breeders, we do not try to specialize in a particular coat colour.
 We can offer puppies that are black, white, silver, apricot, red, light apricot/cream, or brown..
-Brown is unlikely unless the stud dog has brown in his pedigree.
+Brown is unlikely unless the stud dog has brown in his pedigree and red is unlikely unless the female has the red gene (assuming Charley is the dad).
 Any one litter will have a subset of these colours.
 Confining your choice of puppy to a particular colour, sex and temperament somewhat limits the choice!
 However, the reality is that humans are driven by vision so most people do choose a coat colour first, but please note that all colours (except black) are likely to fade as your puppy gets older.
-Black can turn to silver or blue.
+Black can turn to silver or blue, and most blacks will develop some grey around the ears and face as they get older.
 Silver usually happens before the puppy is 3 months old, but blue can take 4 years to develop.
 You can see this fading process happening from the pictures of Ruby.
 Hopefully we can provide the coat colour you are looking for, but what we have available depends on nature.

 Q. What are some of the inherited diseases in poodles and how can they be avoided?